 What is the uShip fee?

 Typically, uShip charges under $100 to use its service to ship a car.
-However, this fee can change depending on several factors.
+However, this service fee can change depending on several factors.

 How much can you make with uShip?